ima-eky/100-days-of-code-course/README.md

 ## Introduction
 The projects contained in this repository are of varying difficulty levels, from beginner to advanced.
+They are arranged from Day 1 to Day 100

 ## Steps To Follow
 Detailed description and steps to follow for each projects are contained in the README file in each of the project directories